soumik12345/psynapse/README.md

 # Psynapse

-A python-native node-based UI editor.
+A cross-platform node-based UI editor for Python.

 ## Features